Emergency-Response-Demo/workshop-hackathon/docs/instructions/IncidentServiceAPISpec.md

 Finally the Incident Service implements a health check API to let the cluster know if the service is up and running.

 Please refer to the following sections for more details on each topic.
+Be aware that this document describes a full implementation of the service.
+For testing/evaluation purposes, you can create a minimal solution to get the Incident Service working with the other components.
+Such a solution only needs to include:
+* REST API implementation
+* Kafka Integration
+* Persistence can be replaced by an ephemeral solution (like storing Incidents in a LinkedList)

 ## REST API implementation
 The service exposes a rest API as specified in the [OpenAPI specification](https://raw.githubusercontent.com/Emergency-Response-Demo/incident-service/master/openapi.json).
 The service exposes five paths and any implementation must comply with this interface.